Neil-Watkins1/NeilW_PDA/Testing_Week_5/testing_task_1.md

   end
 end

+# does not need to be a class method
 # line 44 total requires a starting value.
 # line 47 should use string interpolation to insert value.
+# the return needs to be outside the for loop or it will stop after first card
 ```